A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 lame

 Lame (pronounced "lahm", which means "blade" in French) is a breadmaking tool – typically a long thin stick that holds a metal razor to cut, or score, bread dough just before it is put in the oven.
-The scoring help control the expansion of the loaf as it bakes.
+The scoring helps control the expansion of the loaf as it bakes.

 Here’s more about the lame – Slasher: Baking and the Art of Scoring Serious Dough.